 I am a Lecturer in the Department of Politics and Public Administration at the University of Limerick.
-I was awarded a PhD for my doctoral thesis by the European University Institute in 2014 and I have worked at University College Dublin, Keele University, and the University of Copenhagen.
+I was awarded a PhD by the European University Institute in 2014 and I have worked at University College Dublin, Keele University, and the University of Copenhagen.
 My research interests include political parties, political careers, the comparative politics of climate change, and Irish politics.

 Little, C. & Farrell, D.M.
 2017.
 ‘Party organization and party unity’.
 In Scarrow, S., Webb, P. & Poguntke, T. eds.
 Organizing Representation: Political Parties, Representation, and Power.
 Oxford University Press.